 - Their opinions matter to you

-Many of us would not want the people who matter most to us to think badly of us.
+Many of us would not want the people who matter most to us to think poorly of us.
 For example, you could often worry about what people like your parents, employers, significant others, kids, or church members think of you.

 You value their opinions of you; hence you may always go about your life worrying about what they might think of the things you do.